 One more command line tool!
 Neofetch displays your system information such as Ubuntu version, desktop environment, theme, icons, RAM etc. info along with ASCII logo of the distribution.
 Use this command for installing Neofetch.

 sudo apt install neofetch

-Ubuntu has a live USB creator tool installed already but Etcher is a better application for this task.
+Ubuntu has a live USB creator tool installed already, but Etcher is a better application for this task.
 It is also available for Windows and macOS.
-You can download it from its website.

 I use this tiny tool for the sole purpose of converting images into PDF.
 You can use it for combining multiple images into one PDF file as well.

-Another tiny yet essential Ubuntu application for recording audio on Ubuntu.
-You can use it to record sound from system microphone, from music player or from any other source.
+Another tiny yet essential Ubuntu application is for recording audio on Ubuntu.
+You can use it to record sound from the system microphone, from a music player or from any other source.

 Your suggestions for essential Ubuntu applications?

-I would like to conclude my list of best Ubuntu apps here.
-I know that you might not need or use all of them but I am certain that you would like most of the software listed here.
+I would like to conclude my list of the best Ubuntu apps here.
+I know that you might not need or use all of them, but I am certain that you would like most of the software listed here.

 Did you find some useful applications that you didn’t know about before?
-If you would have to suggest your favorite Ubuntu application, which one would it be?
+If you had to suggest your favorite Ubuntu application, which one would it be?